LSBUSGP/Briefs/InstancedScrollingMaterial.md

 # Instanced Scrolling Material

-A script is required to scroll a tile-able texture to give the appearance of liquid flowing.
+A script is required to scroll the uv coordinates of a tile-able texture to give the appearance of liquid flowing.
 The speed and direction of the scrolling must be parameters and the speed must be independent of the frame rate.
 (Hint: use `Time.deltaTime` to keep the speed consistent and independent of the frame rate.)

 ![water uv animation](https://danlaukat.files.wordpress.com/2014/12/waterfall.gif)